mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.cds/10.Network Planning/06.VPN Setup/default.md

 *   Public-Outbound-IP is the public IP of premises firewall
-*   OpenVPN_Server_pfsense is the LAN IP of premises PFsense
+*   OpenVPN_Server_pfsense is the LAN IP of premises PFsense.
+Should be deplayed on WAN facing network (Uplink_WAN_Network).
 *   OpenVPN_tcp_port is the set to 1194 for TCP

 ### OpenVPN Server Configuration